What inspires your hair style, the way you dress, or other things you wear like jewelry or accessories? How would you describe your unique style?

 The Will To Adorn: Remixed explores the expression of African American and global culture through Hip Hop music and fashion.

-Museum of the African Diaspora is seeking high school students to participate in a paid summer program; The Will to Adorn: Remixed.
-In our program, students will learn how to interview individuals, videotape and present fashion and cultural practices, edit videos, organize photos, create blogs, and archive their work.
+Museum of the African Diaspora seeks high school students for 2020 to participate in a paid summer fellowship; The Will to Adorn: Remixed.
+In our program students will learn how to interview individuals, videotape and present fashion and cultural practices, edit videos, organize photos, create blogs, and archive their work.
 Participants will have the opportunity to meet, interview, and engage with local Hip-Hop musicians, visual artists, clothing designers, and other Bay Area style makers connected to the culture of Hip-Hop.

 The dates of the 2020 program will be determined in the Spring when recruitment opens.
 Full participation for all seven weeks is mandatory.
 Please check back during Black History Month for further information on the program in the summer of 2020.